EucliDreamer: Fast and High-Quality Texturing for 3D Models with Stable Diffusion Depth: Results

 We selected 28 participants for the user study who are engineers, AI researchers, artists, and other game practitioners, mostly based in the U.S. About half of them have prior experience using a 3D modeling tool like Unity or Blender.

 In the study, we present four sets of objects: an ambulance, a dumpster, a compass, and a backpack, via online questionnaires.
-Each set contains 4 textures generated by A, B, and C, as reported by Text2Tex~\cite{chen2023text2tex}, and by our method.
+Each set contains four textures generated by CLIPMesh, Latent-Paint, and Text2Tex, as reported by Text2Tex~\cite{chen2023text2tex}, and by our method.
 The participants are asked to rank the results in terms of generation quality of their definition, but not their preferences of colors.

 The results are shown in Figure~\ref{fig:result}.
 Most participants selected their top 2 choices from either SOTA Text2Tex~\cite{chen2023text2tex} or ours.
 For the ambulance and dumpster objects, the votes are unanimously toward our generated textures.
 For the compass, about two-thirds voted for ours.
 The votes for the backpack are diverse for the second-best quality object.